This is my second attempt at building a Horizontal Stabiliser after my building mentor recommended I use the standard

 I then setup and glued the doubler into place.

 After glueing the doubler into place I then spent some time trying to work out how the KR hinges I have purchased match up into pairs.
-This is the complete set of parts as they arrived from the supplier.

 4th - 5th April 2010.
 I then moved onto shaping the spars to the dimensions required.
 Here is the result of my efforts.